 When seeking a long-term loan, there are three primary sources you can turn to for an application:

-- Credit Unions: In many cases, you will need to become a member of a credit union to take advantage of loan opportunities.
+• Credit Unions: In many cases, you will need to become a member of a credit union to take advantage of loan opportunities.
 However, if you are a member you will gain access to, typically, low-rate and flexible loan offers.

-- Banks: Traditional banks will likely offer long-term personal loans at competitive rates.
+• Banks: Traditional banks will likely offer long-term personal loans at competitive rates.

-- Online Lenders: Online lenders work similarly to credit unions or banks but allow you to receive long term loans online.
+• Online Lenders: Online lenders work similarly to credit unions or banks but allow you to receive long term loans online.

-Compare: Best Personal Loans in 2023
+Learn more: Best Personal Loans

 How to get a long-term personal loan?